Bringing Black Friday to B2B: The Ultimate Guide

 • Business buyers are also consumers, so they will react to deals on their business purchases in the same way they would react to a special offer on a pair of trainers, for example.

-• 73 percent of B2B buyers today are millennials, who prefer buying online.
-They are digital natives who expect a B2C-like shopping experience in B2B e-commerce.
+• 73 percent of B2B buyers today are millennials.
+They are digital natives who expect a B2C-like shopping experience in B2B, whether they are shopping online, in-store or via the telephone.

 • These buyers grew up during the period when Black Friday became popular in Europe.